Life beyond Fritz: On the detachment of electrolytic bubbles: RESULTS AND DISCUSSION

-The bubble then continues to grow in the pinned stage.
-During this continued growth, the contact area now remains constant while the contact angle increases.
-This increase proceeds until the advancing contact angle is reached, at which point the contact line begins to move inwards, causing the bubble to depart in short succession.
-As \hyperref[{fig:spread_evol}]{Figure \ref{fig:spread_evol}}a shows, this departure occurs at more than twice the departure radius (and therefore more than 8 times the volume!) compared to the Fritz prediction using the receding contact angle of $\theta_{rec} = 20^\circ$.
-Consistent results were observed for other bubbles in various experimental conditions as presented in Figure S4 of the supplement.
+As \hyperref[{fig:spread_evol}]{Figure \ref{fig:spread_evol}}a shows, the departure occurs at more than twice the departure radius (and therefore more than 8 times the volume!) compared to the Fritz prediction using the receding contact angle of $\theta_{rec} = 20^\circ$.
+Consistent results were observed for other bubbles in various experimental conditions as presented in Figure S4 of the supporting information.
 In \hyperref[{fig:R_FritzRdet}]{Figure \ref{fig:R_FritzRdet}}, we compare the measured departure radii with the respective Fritz prediction using the receding contact angle observed during the initial spreading phase of the bubble evolution.
 Horizontal error bars represent the uncertainty in the determination of $\theta_{rec}$ due to slight variations during the spreading.
 These results clearly show that the Fritz model is not well suited to predict the departure of bubbles on surfaces with contact angle hysteresis.
-Our experimental findings are further in line with an earlier numerical study by \citet{Allred_2021} in the context of boiling, who also emphasised the need to consider dynamical wetting properties in predicting the bubble departure size on surfaces.
+The Fritz model describes bubble departure for an ideal case with $\theta_{rec} = \theta_{adv} = \theta_{eq}$, i.e. in the absence of contact angle hysteresis.
+However, our data clearly shows that in the presence of contact angle hysteresis the receding phase is followed by a pinning phase.
+This is in contrast to the Fritz model, which predicts a short advancing stage followed by detachment.
+As a result of the pinning, the departure radius of the bubble and hence its `lifetime' are significantly extended compared to the Fritz prediction.
+These experimental findings are further in line with an earlier numerical study by \citet{Allred_2021} in the context of boiling, who also emphasised the need to consider dynamical wetting properties in predicting the bubble departure size on surfaces.